 Reopening of the Ffestiniog Railway throughout and the new Blaenau Central station in 1982 gave a boost to passenger figures and has seen more special trains run.
 It has now become possible to do a complete circular tour of North Wales by rail using the North Wales Coast line, Conwy Valley, Ffestiniog and Cambrian lines - see my Cambrian Rail Cruise site for full details of times and fares.
 Connections with the Snowdon Sherpa bus network are available at Betws y Coed while at Blaenau there are bus connections to the Slate Caverns.

 Newer forms of passenger trains - Sprinter and Pacers - appeared from 1986.
 Pacers were however very soon banned from the line following complaints of squealing wheel flanges and they remain prohibited.
 The older DMU's reappeared in 1994 when two sets were dedicated to the line.
 Despite their age these trains were popular with passengers because of the forward view they offered.
-Nowadays all services are formed of more modern units, generally a single car Class 153 unit in the winter and a 2 car 150 unit in summer.
+Nowadays all services are formed of more modern units, the 2 car class 150 units work all trains.
 Class 158 and 175 trains are not permitted on the line.

 The line would appear to have a secure future as a passenger carrying line as the emphasis on green tourism grows but it would be desirable for some investment to take place particularly in the signalling system.
 At present both Tal y Cafn (for the road crossing) and Llanrwst need to be manned for a service to run.
 The introduction of radio signalling would both cut costs and enable a more frequent service to run as far as Betws y Coed - the most popular destination.
 Until then the ritual of exchanging tokens at Llanrwst will continue.
 Another item worthy of attention is carriage of cycles, the present timetable has a warning note concerning limited space for bicycles, in a tourist area with many dedicated cycling trails this is a disappointment.
 Hopefully the introduction of regular freight services for slate waste will result in substantial investment in both track and signalling systems.